Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Experimental Setup

 \subsection{Merging Vision Models on CIFAR-10}

-We pretrain the ResNet-20 model by running the IVON optimizer for $1000$ epochs with $5$ Monte-Carlo samples to estimate expected gradients and Hessians and use \textsc{IVON-Hess} for previews.
-The hyperparmeters of IVON are set as follows: learning-rate $\alpha=0.1$, momentum $\beta = (0.9, 0.9999)$, weight-decay $\delta=10^{-3}$ and temperature/sample-size weighting $\lambda = 50000$.
+We pretrain the ResNet-20 model by running the IVON optimizer for $1000$ epochs with $5$ Monte-Carlo samples to estimate expected gradients and Hessians and use \textsc{IVON-Hess} for estimates of the Pareto front.
+The hyperparameters of IVON are set as follows: learning-rate $\alpha=0.1$, momentum $\beta = (0.9, 0.9999)$, weight-decay $\delta=10^{-3}$ and temperature/sample-size weighting $\lambda = 50000$.
 The batch-size is set to $50$ and the estimated Hessian is initialized to $0.1$.

 The individual models are also finetuned with IVON, initialized at the pretrained posterior for $\{25, 50, 75, 100, 125, 150 \}$ steps over $5$ random seeds to obtain a soup of $30$ models for each task.
-This corresponds to the \textsc{MultiIVON-Hess} method.
+This is similar to a mix of SoupIVON-Hess and MultiIVON-Hess.
 Each step processes $1000$ examples, where the batch-size is set to $50$.
 No weight-decay is used for finetuning, and we use a smaller learning-rate $\alpha=0.01$.
 For the batch solution, we finetune on all data for $250$ steps with the same hyperparameters.

 The merged models $\hat \vparam_{\text{\valpha}}$ are computed using~\Cref{alg:ivon}, where we take the models across $5$ random seeds with $\{100, 150\}$, $\{75, 100, 125, 150\}$ and $\{25, 50, 75, 100, 125, 150\}$ steps for the mixtures of size $10$, $20$ and $30$.
-The test-accuracy in~\Cref{fig:fig2} is plotted on a grid $\vDelta$ with uniform spacing $0.1$.
+The test-accuracy in~\Cref{fig:CIFAR10results} is plotted on a grid $\vDelta$ with uniform spacing $0.1$.

+For training the multitask models, perform finetuning we used nodes on a DGX-2 cluster with Nvidia V100 cards with 32GB of VRAM.